-Is that puddle under your air conditioner just normal condensation, or could it be a sign of a costly problem waiting to happen?
-Many business owners and homeowners panic at the first sight of water near their AC units, but not all moisture signals disaster.
+Is that puddle under your air conditioner just normal condensation, or is it an early warning sign of a bigger problem?
+Many business owners and homeowners panic when they see water around their air conditioning unit, but not all moisture indicates a serious fault.

-When your air conditioner starts dripping water where it shouldn’t, it can be both puzzling and worrying.
-Water in the wrong places can damage your walls, floors and even your AC unit itself.
-The good news?
-Most AC water leaks stem from common issues that you can often fix yourself with some basic know-how.
+When your air conditioner starts dripping water where it should not, it can be both puzzling and worrying.
+Water in the wrong place can damage walls, ceilings, floors, and even the air conditioning equipment itself.
+The good news is that most AC water leaks are caused by a small number of common issues that can often be resolved quickly once you know what to look for.

-In this practical blog post, you’ll learn how to tell normal condensation from problematic leaks, identify the most common causes of dripping ACs, and follow step-by-step solutions to fix these issues.
-We’ll also cover when it’s time to call in professional help and share simple maintenance tips to prevent future leaks.
+In this practical guide, you will learn how to tell normal condensation from problematic leaks, understand the most common causes of dripping AC units, and follow clear steps to deal with them safely.
+We will also cover when it is time to call in a professional and how regular maintenance helps prevent future water issues.

 Why Water Leaks Occur

-Your air conditioner creates condensation as part of its normal cooling process.
-As warm air passes over the cold evaporator coil, moisture in the air condenses into water droplets.
-In a properly working system, this water collects in a drain pan and flows out through a condensate drain line.
+Your air conditioner naturally produces condensation as part of the cooling process.
+As warm, humid air passes over the cold evaporator coil, moisture in the air condenses into water droplets.
+In a correctly installed and maintained system, this water collects in a drain pan and then flows away through a condensate drain line to a suitable discharge point.

-A small amount of water around the outdoor unit is normal.
-However, water pooling inside your property or dripping from the indoor unit signals a problem.
-The difference between normal condensation and a leak often comes down to where the water appears and how much there is.
+A small amount of water around the outdoor unit is usually normal, especially in warm, humid conditions.
+However, water pooling inside your property, running down walls, or dripping from the indoor unit signals a problem.
+The difference between normal condensation and a leak often comes down to where the water appears, how much you can see, and how long it has been present.

-Most leaks happen because something blocks the normal drainage path.
-Blocked drain lines, frozen coils, or damaged components can all turn normal condensation into a problematic leak.
+Most internal leaks occur because something has interfered with the normal drainage path.
+Blocked condensate lines, frozen evaporator coils, damaged drain pans, or poorly secured pipework can all turn normal condensation into a problematic leak that needs attention.

 Spotting the Warning Signs

-Early detection of AC water leaks can save you from costly water damage.
-Watch for these signs:
+Early detection of AC water leaks can prevent costly damage.
+Watch for these warning signs around your system:

 Warning Sign What It Means

-Water pooling around the indoor unit The drain system is not working properly
+Water is pooling around the indoor unit The condensate drain system is not working correctly

-Dripping sounds from the AC Water is not flowing through the correct channels
+Dripping sounds from the AC Water is escaping rather than flowing cleanly through the drain line

-Musty or damp odours Moisture is accumulating where it shouldn’t
+Musty or damp odours Moisture is building up where it should not, encouraging mould growth

-Water stains on walls/ceilings Leakage has been occurring for some time
+Water stains on walls/ceilings A leak has been occurring for some time, often from a concealed unit or pipe

-AC shutting off unexpectedly The safety switch may have been triggered due to the water
+AC shutting off unexpectedly A safety float switch may have been triggered by excess water in the drain pan

-What starts as a small drip can quickly turn into a big problem.
-Even minor leaks can damage drywall, flooring, and insulation over time.
-Persistent moisture also creates perfect conditions for mould growth, which can affect health and require expensive remediation.
+What starts as a small drip can quickly escalate.
+Even minor leaks can damage plasterboard, flooring, and insulation over time.
+Persistent moisture also creates ideal conditions for mould and mildew, which can affect indoor air quality and require specialist remediation if left unchecked.

 Common Causes of a Dripping AC